Dirty secret: it’s actually easy being green

 Small businesses thrive on efficiency.
 That's always been true with respect to financial decisions and business processes, but it's become increasingly important in environmental terms as well.
-Environment-friendly companies enjoy a host of benefits while also making a positive impact on their communities.
+Environmentally-friendly companies enjoy a host of benefits while also making a positive impact on their communities.

 Employees, too, often prefer to support sustainable, eco-friendly organizations.
 Going green in business has become a great way to attract and retain more top talent.
 Environmental concerns have become some of the most important considerations for prospective employees.
 Linking your business to these causes also engenders more excitement among employees and boosts engagement.
 Of course, embracing sustainability also serves as a powerful example for others to follow.

 Going green in business also offers a number of more practical and tangible benefits.
 Perhaps the greatest payoff is in terms of reduced waste and improved efficiency.
 Whether it's cutting down on energy use or reducing material waste, a more efficient business is a more profitable one.

 Energy-efficient properties also tend to have more favorable financing terms.
 For instance, facilities that bear the ENERGY STAR certification typically have lower interest rates by 30 to 35 basis points.
-According to some studies, a greener workplace can even boost employee productivity by up to 16 percent.
+According to some studies, a greener workplace can even boost employee productivity by up to 16%.

 Businesses are notorious energy-wasters, but cutting your consumption doesn't require major effort.
 Here are a few convenient ways your business can save energy without incurring significant expenses:

-• Use programmable thermostats and occupant sensors to reduce energy waste.
+- Use programmable thermostats and occupant sensors to reduce energy waste.

 Another great way to commit to sustainability is to reduce your material waste.
 Paper is among the most common waste sources in the business world.
 You can reduce your environmental impact by seeking out paper products made only from postconsumer waste.
 These products are composed entirely of recycled paper and require substantially less energy and water to produce.
 Of course, your business should also make an effort to recycle as much waste as possible.

-In addition to reducing the amount of waste your company produces, it's also important to ensure that your employees themselves are working in a sustainable way.
+In addition to reducing the amount of waste your company produces, it's also important to ensure that your employees are working in a sustainable way.
 One way to cultivate a more eco-friendly workforce is to encourage the use of alternative transportation.
-Offering small incentives to employees who choose public transportation, carpooling or biking is a great way to make an environmental impact by reducing the number of cars on the road each day.
+Offering small incentives to employees who choose public transportation, carpooling, or biking is a great way to make an environmental impact by reducing the number of cars on the road each day.

 For example, the U.S. Patent Office runs a telework program for some of its employees and tracks the results.
-In 2017 alone, they found that allowing 6,438 employees to work from home four or five days per week saved more than $5.5 million in gas and reduced emissions by more than 37,500 tons per year.
+In 2020 alone, they found that allowing 7,324 employees to work from home four or five days per week saved more than $6.8 million in gas and reduced emissions by more than 42,600 tons per year.